Discount

 Digital Cameras

-EMF Meters (Electro Magnet Field)
+EMF Meters (Electro Magnetic Field)

 EMF meters measure fluctuations in electromagnet fields (or EM fields).
-These fields are a direct result of electrical appliances in home, cell phones, powerlines outside and even fluctuations in solar activity and weather.
+These fields are a direct result of electrical appliances in home, cell phones, power lines outside and even fluctuations in solar activity and weather.
 Beyond that, a primary theory in the paranormal world is that entities can manipulate these fields in their attempt to manifest themselves or interact with our world.
 The units of measurement registered on an EMF meter is called milligauss.

 There are a large number of EMF meters on the market with various features.
 The two main differentiation are Single Axis and TriField (or tri-axis) explained below.